Octobus provides you with commercial support for Mercurial, a free, distributed source

 deployment, extensions development for custom needs, bug fixes,

-performance improvement, users training, etc.
+users training, etc.

-In addition, we offer DevOps consulting and Python related
+We offer DevOps consulting and Python related

 services: web performance debugging and improvements, Python